-- Missing or loose hardware - No components have missing or loose hardware.
-If the hardware is missing, the integrity of the piece it was attached to may be compromised. - Tip: Closely observe any hardware that is loose or missing to determine if a hazard is present.
-Report such conditions to the owner or their representative. - Movement - Some play components have flex built into their design.
-(Ex: net climbers, including mast; swing structures; slide bedways, etc.)
+Missing or loose hardware

+- ☐ Components should not have missing or loose hardware.
+If the hardware is missing, the integrity of the piece it was attached to may be compromised. - Closely observe any hardware that is loose or missing to determine if a hazard is present.
+Report such conditions to the owner or their representative.

+Movement

+- ☐ Some play components have flex built into their design.
+(Example: Net climbers, including mast; swing structures; slide bedways, etc.) - ☐ If you notice increased movement in these components, check for secure hardware and intact parts to determine if the flex is normal or abnormal (hazardous).